MacTerm is Free Software Under the GPL

 - Custom Terminal Bell Sounds

-- Now uses a much improved text interface, with many standard key equivalents.
-Command history is now available via a pop-up menu or the down-arrow key.
+- An always-available text window that supports all standard system key equivalents and editing modes.
+Command history is available via a pop-up menu or the down-arrow key.

 - Floating Key Palette Improvements